-There will be a small number of children and young people in each course and 2 staff from our charity (who run the training).
+There will be a small number of children and young people in each course and two people from our charity (who run the training).
 Together we will do different activities which are about children’s rights and being heard and respected.

-The training will take place online so you will need access to a computer or Tablet.
+The training will take place online so you will need access to a computer, Tablet or smartphone.
 We will use Zoom.

-After the course we will ask you to complete a short online survey to let us know what you thought about the training.
-This will be anonymous (we will not ask for your name).
-Hearing your views and ideas will help us make the course better for others.
+After the course, we will ask you to fill in a short online survey to let us know what you thought about the training.
+We will not ask for your name in the survey.
+Hearing your views and ideas will help us make the course better.

 Will I get a certificate?

 Yes!
-Every child and young person who takes part in this training will get a certificate of achievement from Article 39.
+Every child and young person who takes part in this training will be awarded a certificate of achievement from Article 39.